apache/spark/docs/operators-and-hooks-ref.rst

 See the :doc:`Yandex.Cloud connection type <howto/connection/yandexcloud>` documentation to configure connections to Yandex.Cloud.

-All hooks are based on :class:`airflow.contrib.hooks.yandexcloud_base_hook.YandexCloudBaseHook`.
+All hooks are based on :class:`airflow.contrib.hooks.yandexcloud_base_hook.YandexGoogleBaseHook`.

 .. note::
     You can learn how to use Yandex.Cloud integrations by analyzing the